Ruxandra Nedelcu

 Ruxandra (Andra) Nedelcu (born 30 November 1984) is a Romanian freestyle skier, specializing in ski cross.

 Nedelcu competed at the 2010 Winter Olympics for Romania.
-She placed 33rd in the qualifying round in ski cross, and did not advance to the knockout rounds due to a knee injury.
+She placed 33rd in the qualifying round in ski cross, and did not advance to the knockout rounds due to a career ending knee injury.

 Nedelcu made her World Cup debut in January 2009.
 As of April 2013, her best finish at a World Cup event is 26th, coming at St. Johann in 2009/10.

-Nedelcu retired from freestyle skiing in 2011 and currently resides in West Vancouver, Canada with her husband and two children.
+Nedelcu retired from freestyle skiing in 2011 and currently resides in West Vancouver, Canada.